 This technological solution has been designed to meet the requirements of the modern exhibition in terms of providing information to visitors.
 A universal signage system which combines the advantages of ePaper with the convenience of Internet connectivity.

 The following are some of the basic features of the the ePaper museal label that allow the description of an artwork to meet the requirements, expectations and needs of an increasingly demanding public including those who buy works of art (in case of art galleries).

 ePaper screen does not emit light therefore it does not interfere with the viewers’ perception and does not distract their attention while admiring the artwork

 ePaper display system is connected by WIFI to the computer system so it creates many opportunities:

 In the interiors the ePaper displays are battery powered.
 They consume very little energy and work perfectly for up to three years without changing the battery.
 Outside the buildings, the power supply is based on solar energy.
 As the ePaper display screens do not not reflect sun or light from other sources, this option works perfectly in the outdoor glyptotheques, glass houses, historical parks, architecture, etc.

 ePaper solutions for museums can be adapted to the individual needs of an exhibition institution.

 ePaper displays are innovative, ecological and useful technology and can be used for any need of providing information to the public.
-Both traditional and innovative museums are looking for ever newer methods of presenting their collections, aiming at modern solutions.
+Both, museums and commercial or non-comercial art galleries are looking for ever newer methods of presenting their collections, aiming at modern solutions.
 ANTAMION together with MPICOSYS are ready to provide these solutions today.